tlevine/ypotf/docs/interacting.rst

 Additional message-type batch copy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The second is a record of each batch of messages that was sent; it has
+The second kind of message in the Sent folder is a record of each batch
+of messages that was sent.
+Ypotf references this kind of message in
+response to list-archive queries.

+It is saved before all messages of the first kind are saved, so it is a
+record of what was supposed to happen rather than what really happened.
-nothing to do with what was sent to the SMTP server.
+It has nothing to do with what was sent to the SMTP server.

+That said, its format is easier explained as a modification of a message
+of the first kind; you can create this sort of message by starting with
+any message of the first kind and making the following changes.

-modified to have a "Bcc" header listing
+* Add a "Bcc" header listing all of the present subscribers, that is,
+  all of the people who were supposed to receive the message, regardless
+  of whether the SMTP sending in fact succeeded.
+* Remove the "X-Ypotf-Id" header.
+* Change the "Date" header; the second kind of message is sent before
+  the first kind of message is.

-all of the present subscribers.
-To be clear, this message is *not* sent
+Again, this message is *not* sent to the SMTP server.
-to the SMTP server; messages are sent one at a time to individual
-members, and this message

 The list-archive feature doesn't need to know what the list members
-were, but I thought it would be nice to have
+were, but I thought it would be nice to have them in here anyway.

+* With the list of present subscribers, this kind of message becomes a
-* It is a concise version of the first type of message; the only
+  concise version of the first type of message; the only thing that it
-  thing that it lacks is the exact dates of sending.
+  lacks is the exact dates of sending.
-* It provides a record of the historical subscriber list that is easy to
+* The list of present subscribers functions as a record of the
-  view in a mail user agent.
+  historical subscriber list that is easy to view in a mail user agent.
-* It provides the full list of recipients that were intended in the
+* This list includes the full list of recipients that were intended in
-  batch, whereas the first kind of message includes only the ones for
+  the batch, whereas the first kind of message includes only the ones
-  whom sending was successful.
+  for whom sending was successful.

-if sending fails on the seventh of 12 recipients, this can help
-  you see who

-aggregation of the first type of message.
-Note that this does not have
-all of the information that the first sort of message does; the exact
-dates are missing, and this message is saved regardless of whether the
-SMTP sending succeeds.

-ypotf stores both of the above sorts of information about sent messages
-by default, but they can be disabled.

-*

 Logs
 ^^^^^